cult-of-coders/grapher/docs/caching_results.md

 That's it.
 If there is no cache, it fetches the database and stores the result in memory, and after 60s it clears the cache.
 Any other calls done in between this time, will hit the cache.

-The caching is done by serializing the params and prefixed by query name, in our case, the cache id looks like:
+The cacher will be used regardless if you are on server or on the client.
+The cacher also caches counts by default (eg: when you use `getCount()` from client or server)

+**Cacher** is parameter bound, if you get the same parameters it will hit the cache (if it was already cached), the cache id is generated like this:
 ```
 myFriendsEmails{userId:"XXX"}
 count::myFriendsEmails{userId:"XXX"}
 ```

-The cacher will be used regardless if you are on server or on the client.
-The cacher also works with counts.
-When you use `query.getCount()`

 ## Implementing your own

-The cacher that you provide exposes:
+The cacher needs to be an object which exposes:
 ```
 fetch(cacheId, {
     query: {fetch()},